Christian Allard

-Christian Allard (born 31 March 1964) is a French-born British politician.
+Christian Allard (born 31 March 1964) is a French citizen and a Scottish politician.
 Allard was elected as a Scottish National Party (SNP) Member of the European Parliament (MEP) for Scotland constituency in the 2019 European Parliament election, serving until the 31 January 2020 when the Brexit process was completed.
 He is also a former Member of the Scottish Parliament (MSP) for the North East Scotland region 2013−2016 and has been a councillor for Aberdeen City Council since 2017.

 Background

 Allard was born in 1964 in Dijon, France.
 He first came to Scotland around 1986, when he accepted the offer from a European seafood transport and logistics network (Tradimar/STEF) to open an office in Glasgow.
 After marrying a Scot, he later moved to the North East to work for a seafood exporting company.
 He worked in the fishing industry for over 30 years.

 Political career

 Allard joined the SNP around 2004.
 His belief that Scotland could and should be an independent country was shaped by his experiences in the fishing industry.

+At the 2011 Scottish Parliament election, Allard stood on the party list for the North East Scotland region, though did not win a seat.

 Allard worked part-time as a constituency assistant to Dennis Robertson MSP, and was a key part of Mr Robertson’s successful 2011 campaign team in Aberdeenshire West.

-He succeeded Mark McDonald after he resigned his list seat to contest the 2013 Aberdeen Donside by-election.